branbick/init-from-input-file/README.md

 ## Additional notes
 ### Compatibility
 One of the primary objectives of this project was ensuring 1) compatibility with C *and* C++ and 2) backward compatibility.
 Hence, this tool is written in [ANSI C](https://en.wikipedia.org/wiki/ANSI_C) and compatible with [C++17](https://en.wikipedia.org/wiki/C%2B%2B17).

+### User responsibilities
+Due to the nature of C, as well as various deliberate design decisions made for the sakes of both efficiency and simplicity, this tool grants the user power, which must be accompanied by responsibility.
+That being said, the following is a list of critical user responsibilities: